 - He took lice grown on the macaque and placed them on other macaques, which became infected.
 Lice had spread the disease.

 Later Nicolle discovered that guinea pigs could also be infected, but the disease was not fatal for them.
 This allowed him to maintain a constant supply of the disease in guinea pigs for further research.
-It was no good keeping lice for this purpose, because the disease actually kills them too.
+Lice could not be kept for this purpose, because the disease actually kills them too.

 Nicolle discovered that blood serum from patients who had survived and were recovering from typhus could be used as a temporary vaccine against typhus.
-Doctors and nurses who were vaccinated were immune from the disease, but not for long.
+Doctors and nurses who were vaccinated in this way were immune from the disease, but not for long.

 Between 1910 and 1914, Nicolle and his colleagues in Tunis proved that typhus is carried in louse excrement.
 Anyone carrying infected lice who scratches themselves picks up louse excrement on their fingers and fingernails.
 The disease enters their bodies if they rub their eyes, which are particularly susceptible to the infectious agent, or scratch their skin.

 Nicolle’s discovery immediately ended typhus epidemics in the western world.
 Simply put, no lice means no typhus.
-Keeping people free of lice meant they were free of the disease.
+Keeping people free of lice meant keeping them free of the disease.
 The enormous death toll in World War 1 would probably have been far worse but for Nicolle’s discovery.

 The Infectious Agent